w3c/secure-payment-confirmation/explainer.md

    **on behalf of** the RP (the ???), by passing in credentials provided to the Merchant by the ???.
-1. Enforces that the User Agent appropriately communicates to the user that they are authenticating a transaction, including transaction details, and includes those details in the signed assertion.
+1. Enforces that the User Agent appropriately communicates to the user that they are authenticating a transaction and the transaction details.
+Those details are then included in the assertion signed by the authenticator.

 > **NOTE**: Allowing `navigator.credentials.create` in a cross-origin iframe is
 > [currently a topic of discussion](https://github.com/w3c/webauthn/issues/1656)